-Myself at Simatai
+Myself at Simatai in 2004

 LEGITIMACY AND EXPERTISE

-I have used mostly print sources such as the New York Times, Washington Post, Los Angeles Times, Daily Yomiuri (a Japanese newspaper), The Times, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, U.S. News and World Report, Sports Illustrated, Atlantic Monthly, Natural History, Archeology magazine, Reuters, AP, Kyodo News, AFP, information from national tourist offices, tourist brochures I have picked up from places I have visited, Lonely Planet Guides, other travel guides, Compton’s Encyclopedia and various books and other publications.
+When I started this project in the 1990s I used mostly print sources such as the New York Times, Washington Post, Los Angeles Times, Daily Yomiuri (a Japanese newspaper), The Times, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, U.S. News and World Report, The Guardian, Atlantic Monthly, Archeology magazine, Natural History magazine, news services used by these periodicals such Reuters, Associated Press and AFP, information from national tourist offices, tourist brochures I have picked up from places I have visited, Lonely Planet Guides, other travel guides, Compton’s Encyclopedia and various books and other publications.

 I like traveling but I don't really like tourism.
 One of the primary motivations for launching this website was to provide the kind of information I wish I had when I was traveling.
 My trips have included long bicycle trips in South America, Africa and Asia and a half dozen trips to China and lots of two or three week trips here and there.
 When I am on the road I like to travel rough and fast and pack a lot in.
 Relaxing just kind of makes me nervous.
 My approach to this website is similar.
 I'm ALWAYS working on it much to family's dismay.

 If you have any questions or comments please e-mail me at email@example.com.
 Keep in mind though I am no expert and pretty much everything I know is in my articles.